Ross Mathews: Career

 Ross has written three books.
 On May 7, 2013, Mathews released his book Man Up!
 Tales of My Delusional Self-Confidence.
 On February 4, 2020 he released Name Drop: The Really Good Celebrity Stories I Usually Only Tell at Happy Hour.
-In 2025 he released Tío and Tío: The Ring Bearers, co-written with his husband Dr. Wellinthon García-Mathews.
+In 2025 he released Tío and Tío: The Ring Bearers, co-written with his husband, Dr. Wellinthon García-Mathews.

 In 2018, Mathews was announced as one of the eleven houseguests competing on the first American edition of Celebrity Big Brother.
 He finished in 2nd place, winning $50,000, and was voted as America's Favorite Houseguest earning an additional prize of $25,000.
 He appeared in the second season as part of a Head of Household competition.

-Since fall 2020, he has appeared as a co-host on The Drew Barrymore Show.
+Since late 2020, he has appeared as a co-host on The Drew Barrymore Show.

 Personal life

 Mathews is openly gay.
 From 2008 to 2018, he had a relationship with stylist Salvador Camarena.

 On February 23, 2021, Mathews announced his engagement to Wellinthon García, a Long Island educational administrator.
 On May 7, 2022, Mathews and García married at a ceremony in Puerto Vallarta, Mexico.